Richard Cheese: Releases

+Beginning in 2007, the band returned to releasing its own albums, through Davis's independent Coverage Records label.

 Film work

 Richard Cheese's cover of Disturbed's "Down with the Sickness" was featured in the 2004 Zack Snyder-directed remake of Dawn of the Dead.

 In 2016, the band had two songs in the motion picture Batman v Superman: Dawn of Justice, and released a one-track parody album called Live at Wayne Financial Tower in which the band's performance is cut short by Superman's heat vision.
-Warner Bros. hired the band to perform and appear as animated LEGO mini-figs in the 2017 film The Lego Batman Movie.
+Warner Bros. included the band as animated LEGO mini-figs in the 2017 film The Lego Batman Movie.

+The character of Richard Cheese appeared in the Kristen Wiig comedy Barb and Star Go to Vista Del Mar, released in February 2021.

 In May 2021, Snyder's Army of the Dead movie featured Richard Cheese singing the opening song "Viva Las Vegas" in a duet with Allison Crowe.

-The character of Richard Cheese appeared in the Kristen Wiig comedy Barb and Star Go to Vista Del Mar, released in February 2021.

 Band members

-As of 2015 the lineup of the Lounge Against the Machine band was:
+As of 2015, the lineup of the Lounge Against The Machine band was: